blmoore/thesis/plan.md

 We investigated the idea of "_super boundaries_" which were both TAD and compartment boundaries.
 It emerged that these boundaries, though present, did not display stark differences from non-overlapping TAD or compartment boundaries.

 We also found an agreement between A and B compartments with the long-known Giemsa stain bands.
 Both were previously known to correlated with patterns of high and low GC content ("isochores") and more recent work made a similar observation but did not quantitatively test the association ([cite Casey's student's thesis]).
+This also hints at a linke between interphase genome organisation (i.e. that measured on average by Hi-C) and metaphase organisation, as assayed by Giemsa stain.
+This potentially contrasts with prominent research which found total structural rearrangement to a homogenous state during mitosis \cite{Naumova2013}.

 # Additional chapters from my next project